atomicdata-dev/atomic-server/CONTRIBUTE.md

 - We use [semver](https://semver.org/), and are still quite far from 1.0.0.
 - The version for `atomic-lib` is the most important, and dictates the versions of `cli` and `server`.
 When `lib` changes minor version, `cli` and `server` should follow.
-- After publishing, update the `./desktop/latest-version.json` file.
-This is used for auto-updating desktop distributions.
-See [tauri docs](https://tauri.studio/docs/distribution/updater).

 ### CI situation